amitai10/rails-angular-webpacker/README.md

 npm i -D html-loader
 ```

-As you can see, webpacker let you add loaders to the configuration without defining a custom module and merge.
+As you can see, webpacker lets you add loaders to the configuration without defining a custom module and merge.
 More details can be found [here](https://github.com/Rails/webpacker/blob/master/docs/webpack.md).
 To complete this I will add html extension to webpacker.yml:
 ```
 - .html